FREQUENTLY ASKED QUESTIONS

-The first step to becoming PAAWS Team is to become certified with Project Canine or registered with Pet Partners.
+The first step to becoming PAAWS Team is to become certified with Project Canine.
 Yes, there are other therapy organizations out there, however, PAAWS is committed having well prepared, quality teams.
 PAAWS believes that teams should have some formal training about working with your animal in therapy settings, have been evaluated by a licensed or certified evaluator for the skills necessary to be successful and should participate in a regularly scheduled renewal process to keep skills current.
 Taking an animal into a variety of facilities to interact with a wide variety of people can be a risky endeavor.
 This is not the time to take the easiest path.
 The extra time, expense and effort to meet these standards is well worth it.
 It may be necessary to spend a little extra time preparing to meet these high standards.
 PAAWS can suggest some good obedience classes, Canine Good Citizen programs or therapy dog preparation classes to help you get ready.

 Are there costs involved?

 Yes, there are a number of initial costs to become a PAAWS Team.
-There are fees for obedience and preparation classes, Project Canine or Pet Partners training, evaluation and certification/registration and PAAWS dues.
+There are fees for obedience and preparation classes, Project Canine training, evaluation and certification/registration and PAAWS dues.
 Optional fees include identification vests and shirts.
 It is an investment, but the joy of sharing your animal is priceless.